Legal

 Veterans Benefits

-Military veterans exposed to asbestos during service can access VA benefits, including disability compensation and healthcare.
+Military veterans exposed to the mineral during service can access VA benefits, including disability compensation and healthcare.
 These benefits operate separately from litigation and can be combined with lawsuit settlements.

 Our mesothelioma lawyers can evaluate your exposure history and identify all applicable compensation sources.
 We pursue lawsuits, trust fund claims, and veteran benefits simultaneously to maximize your family's recovery.